Last updated: November 3, 2022

 How can I sign up to instruct a workshop for the QCBS R Workshop Series?

 Workshops are currently instructed during the Fall and during the Winter.
 We regularly send messages and make Facebook and Twitter posts inviting QCBS members to instruct one or more workshops for the R Workshop Series.
 If you are an active member of the QCBS, you will receive a message around September and October for the Fall workshops, and around December and January for the Winter workshops.
 Stay tuned!
 All instructors for the QCBS R Workshop Series are eligible to receive a Learning and Development Award from the QCBS.

 I instructed or developed content for the QCBS R Workshop Series, but have not yet received my Learning and Development Award (LeaDA).
 What should I do?

 LeaDA are processed according to several steps outlined in our Presenter and Developer Protocol.
 Please ensure that you have completed all the steps required for your institution and affiliation status.
-If you do not receive any notification that your payment is being processed within a maximum of 45 days, please contact Dr. Elina ([email protected]), the Administrative Associate of the QCBS, to follow up on your award request.
+If you do not receive any notification that your payment is being processed within a maximum of 45 days, please contact the administrative and financial manager of the QCBS ([email protected]), to follow up on your award request.

 Who can I contact if I have suggestions, concerns, or more questions?

 Please, tell us about your concerns, suggestions and other questions by clicking on this link to send a message to all the coordinators of the QCBS R Workshop Series.